 Work highlights

-- Representing Privinvest Shipbuilding Investments LLC and other companies in several parallel ICC and SCAI arbitrations based in Switzerland regarding claims against the State of Mozambique arising from several (subject to Swiss law) contracts for the delivery of ships and related services.
+• Representing Privinvest Shipbuilding Investments LLC and other subsidiaries in several parallel ICC and SCAI arbitrations based in Switzerland regarding claims against the State of Mozambique arising from several (subject to Swiss law) contracts for the delivery of ships and related services.
+The arbitrations were initiated in the context of other governmental proceedings in the United States and the United Kingdom.

 Clifford Chance